arquivo/arquivo404/README.md

 ...
 </body>
 ```
-### Costumizing the contents of the message
+### Customizing the contents of the message

-The message displayed by Arquivo404 can be configured using the `message` method.
+The message displayed by the arquivo404 script can be customized using the `message` method.

 ```html
 <div id="messageDiv"></div>